All Episodes

 He went back to the Navy and says, I need more time to solve this problem.

-Okay, so Tesla was concerned about the biological effects of Of these various fields, the interacting fields, or what was he mostly concerned about, do you know?
+Okay, so Tesla was concerned about the biological effects of these various fields, the interacting fields?

 He was concerned about the effects not only of the RF fields, but the rotating magnetic field.

-And as subsequent work proved, the combined effect of the rotating electric and the magnetic field, so I think more the magnetic field than anything else, produced severe neurological disturbances in the human nervous system and the human brain.
+And his subsequent work proved the combined effect of the rotating electric and the magnetic field, so I think more the magnetic field than anything else, produced severe neurological disturbances in the human nervous system and the human brain.

 No.